Due to the C0VID-19 virus, OPUS is not scheduling visitors at this time. See Campus Updates for more information.

 805.969.3626 ext.
 133

 Hours: The Campbell and Gimbutas Library is open Sundays 2:00pm to 4:00pm, or call to schedule an appointment for other days and times.

-Joseph Campbell’s library contains over 3,000 books covering the various fields of mythology, literature, art, philosophy and religion.
+The Joseph Campbell Library contains over 3,000 books covering the various fields of mythology, literature, art, philosophy and religion.
 A number of the volumes are rare and many of the books contain Campbell’s marginalia.

-Marija Gimbutas’ library holds over 1,600 books with an extensive collection on archaeology, as well as numerous volumes about religion, anthropology, linguistics, mythology, folklore, and art.
+The Marija Gimbutas Library holds over 1,600 books with an extensive collection on archaeology, as well as numerous volumes about religion, anthropology, linguistics, mythology, folklore, and art.

 See About Us for more information.